+This point is also on the search engine optimization checklist.
 Google cares a lot about user satisfaction, so it's logical to assume the search engine may collect some user experience data and then use it to deliver search results.

 If you want to learn more on how user behavior relates to SEO, read our guide on optimizing user metrics for better rankings.

+Before you launch your site, you have to consider your content.
 Pure self-promotion doesn't work really well.
 You should provide expert advice and actionable takeaways, share your unique views, interview industry leaders, etc.

 The important point here is that you should already have some of this valuable content before you go live.
-Otherwise, people will come to your website see the short "About" notice and a "Hello world!" blog post — do you think they'll subscribe to your updates?
+Otherwise, people will come to your website to see the short "About" notice and a "Hello world!" blog post — do you think they'll subscribe to your updates?
 Nope, Internet surfers have too many distractions to keep waiting for the content you're only promising to create.

 Keeping your content free of grammar errors seems so obvious, but at the end of the day, it often gets ignored.
-Proofreading your site's content means you're showing respect to site's visitors, that you actually care what they'll think about your company and product.
+Proofreading your site's content means you're showing respect to the site's visitors, that you actually care what they'll think about your company and product.
 To streamline the process, use proofreading apps, such as Hemingway and Grammarly.

 It's important your site's pages and articles don't look cluttered.
 Use headings, subheadings, lists, properly formatted and aligned images.

 We live in the age of fake news — there's too much information available online and even Google had to introduce a fact-checking feature to serve not just the search results, but also the results proving authenticity.
 What do we get from that?
-Just backup your posts with research data, charts and check all the facts you mention.
+Just back up your posts with research data, charts and check all the facts you mention.

-The style of your content must be aligned with brand's editorial guidelines.
+The style of your content must be aligned with the brand's editorial guidelines.
 No, it doesn't mean you have to write the whole book of guidelines; companies often have these guidelines stored somewhere and completely ignored.
 What's really important is to identify the voice and style that are truly yours and keep to them when creating content, marketing materials, videos, etc.